#Emmys2020: Watchmen Wows With 26 Nominations, Issa & Insecure Land Noms—But Was #PoseFX Snubbed?

 The continuous ignoring of the women who are quite literally the driving force of Pose is now being likened to trans erasure.

-Something seems a bit off—what do YOU think is going on here???
+what do YOU think is going on here???

 The EMMYS are set to air Sunday, Sept.
 20, on ABC—will YOU be watching???